 Wrike Integrate is an add-on feature available to Business, Enterprise, and Wrike for Marketers plan customers today.
 For more information about Wrike Integrate, please visit: www.wrike.com/add-on-wrike-integrate.

 The addition of Integrate and Spaces has cemented Wrike’s position as a simultaneously team-centric and enterprise-centric platform.
 IT can now deploy Wrike knowing that every team in the enterprise can configure it to suit their specific needs while keeping everyone — and all their data — in a single platform, making Wrike the system of record for the enterprise.

 While most collaborative work management solutions were originally built for individual teams, Wrike Integrate and Spaces make it possible for enterprises to easily configure a single tool for every department and team, and for work to flow seamlessly through the enterprise and at scale.

 Teams now have a space optimized for their unique needs.
 Executives have a single platform that gets the whole company rowing in the same direction.
-And IT departments have a streamlined tech stack with secure, centralized data management.
+And IT capacity is reduced with a streamlined tech stack with secure, centralized data management.

 Teams should no longer be forced to use one-size-fits-all work management solutions that fail to meet their needs or siloed collaboration tools that only solve a fraction of their problems.